nextcloud/documentation/developer_manual/tutorial.rst

   }

-All database queries for that object should be put into a wrapper class.
-The wrapper class could look like this (more method examples are in the advanced_apptemplate):
+All database queries for that object should be put into a mapper class.
+The mapper class could look like this (more method examples are in the advanced_apptemplate):

-:file:`database/item.wrapper.php`
+:file:`database/item.mapper.php`

 .. code-block:: php

   <?php
-  class ItemMapper extends Mapper {
+  class ItemMapper extends \OCA\AppFramework\Mapper {

       private $tableName;